Matias-Garcia-dev/AltimetrikGameFinderApp/README.md

 TODO:
-- movile reposnsive for the login and the movile
+- movile reposnsive for the login and the main